jamesbornholt/homepage/content/post/ordering.md

 Sequential consistency is our first example of a *memory consistency model*.
 A memory consistency model (which we often just call a "memory model") defines the allowed orderings of multiple threads on a multiprocessor.
 For example, on the program above, sequential consistency *forbids* any ordering that results in printing `00`, but *allows* some orderings that print `01` and `11`.

+A memory consistency model is a *contract* between the hardware and software.
+The hardware promises to only reorder operations in ways allowed by the model, and in return, the software acknowledges that all such reorderings are possible and that it needs to account for them.

 ## The problem with sequential consistency

 One nice way to think about sequential consistency is as a switch.
 On each cycle, the switch selects a thread to run, and runs its next event completely.
 This model preserves the rules of sequential consistency: events are accessing a single main memory, and so happen in order; and by always running the *next* event from a selected thread, each thread's events happen in program order.